cfilipemendes/Codachin/README.md

 # Codachin - A commit viewer

-Hi !
-First of all thanks for the challenge and it was a great way to improve my knowledge in most of the topics.
-So, I tried to do all the points.
-Between 2.1 and 2.2 I decided to go with the API.

 ## Software Required.

 Git (i.e you should be able to execute git.exe in the shell)